 - 11.1 A student will be allowed to keep term for Semester II irrespective of number of heads of failure in Semester I. - 11.2 A student will be allowed to keep term for Semester III if she/he passes each Semester I and II OR fails in not more than 2 courses each in semester I and II. - 11.3 Student will be allowed to keep term for Semester IV irrespective of number of heads of failure in Semester III.
-However, student must mandatorily have passed each course of Semester I and II in order to appear for Semester IV exam. - 11.4 Student will be allowed to keep term for Semester V, if she/he passes Semester I, II, III and IV OR has passed in all courses of Semester I and II and fails in not more than two courses each of Semester III and IV. - 11.5 Student will be allowed to keep term for Semester VI, irrespective of number of heads of failure in Semester V. However, student must mandatorily have passed each course of Semester I, II, III and IV in order to appear for Semester VI exam. - 11.6 Student will be allowed to keep term for Semester VII, if she/he passes Semester I, II, III, IV, V and VI OR has passed in all courses of Semester I, II, III and IV and fails in not more than two courses each of Semester V and VI. - 11.7 A student will not be allowed to appear for the Semester VIII examination unless she/he has cleared all previous examinations. - 11.8 Student will be allowed to commence internship if he/she passes Semester VIII examination.
+However, student must mandatorily have passed each course of Semester I and II in order to appear for Semester IV exam. - 11.4 Student will be allowed to keep term for Semester V, if she/he passes Semester I, II, III and IV OR has passed in all courses of Semester I and II and fails in not more than two courses each of Semester III and IV. - 11.5 Student will be allowed to keep term for Semester VI, irrespective of number of heads of failure in Semester V. However, student must mandatorily have passed each course of Semester I, II, III and IV in order to appear for Semester VI exam. - 11.6 Student will be allowed to keep term for Semester VII, if she/he passes Semester I, II, III, IV, V and VI OR has passed in all courses of Semester I, II, III and IV and fails in not more than two courses each of Semester V and VI. - 11.7 A student will be allowed to keep term for Semester VIII university exam in case he/she has cleared all courses of Semester I-VII or has cleared all courses of Semester I-VI and fails in not more than 2 courses of semester VII. - 11.8 Student will be allowed to commence internship if they have cleared all courses of Semester I-VIII.